redstone99/hass-alert2/README.md

 You may see old alert entities persist briefly with a state of "unavailable", particularly in the 10 seconds after HA startup if one of your generators changes the set of alerts it generates.
 What going on is that the set of Alert2 entities in existence can fluctuate, as you adjust your Alert2 config or as generators update.
 If Alert2 stops creating an alert (eg on restart), then since the `unique_id` is set, the dead alert will persist with a state of "unavailable".
 Alert2 strives to avoid this by updating the entity registry during Alert2 lifecycle changes.
 And 10 seconds after HA starts up or Alert2 reloads, Alert2 it will go through and purge the entity registry of those dead alerts.

-## Service calls and events
+## Actions and events

-Alert2 defines a few new service calls.
+Alert2 defines a few new actions.

-`alert2.report` notifies the system that an event-based alert has fired.
+Action `alert2.report` notifies the system that an event-based alert has fired.
 It takes two parameters, the "domain" and "name" of the alert that fired.
 You can also pass an optional `message` argument specifying a template for a message to include with the firing notification.
 That domain/name should be declared in either the `tracked` or `alerts` section of your config (described above).  `alert2.report` overrides any `condition` and `trigger` specified in the event alert declaration.

 You may also pass a `data` dictionary.
 This is merged with any default dictionary configured.